getml/getml.com/src/docs/feature_engineering/feature_engineering.md

          t1.join_key,
          t1.time_stamp;
 ```
-You may notice that such a feature looks pretty similar to the [Multirel feature][feature_engineering_multirel_feature] below.
+You may notice that such a feature looks pretty similar to the [Multirel feature][feature-engineering-multirel-feature] below.
 And indeed, FastProp shares some of its [aggregations](getml/feature_learning/aggregations) with Multirel.
 FastProp features, however, are usually much simpler because they lack the complex conditions learned by getML's other algorithms (the `WHERE` statement in the SQL representation).
 FastProp is an excellent choice in an exploration phase of a data science project and delivers decent results out of the box in many cases.
-It is recommended that you combine FastProp with [mappings][preprocessing_mappings].
+It is recommended that you combine FastProp with [mappings][preprocessing-mappings].

 ### Multirel